Longest River in India

 Ganges River: 2525 KM

 The Ganges, known as Ganga in India is the most sacred river to Hindus and is worshipped as the goddess Ganga.
 Sadly, it is one of the most polluted rivers in the world too.
+The Ganges is the longest river in India and also the largest river in India.
 Rising in the Himalayas, it originates from the Gangotri Glacier in Uttarakhand and empties into the Bay of Bengal, Ganges drains one-fourth of the territory of India, and its basin supports hundreds of millions of people.
-The Ganges is the longest river in India and the 3rd largest river in the world.
+The Ganges is one of the longest rivers in the world.
 The states that are covered by this waterbody are Uttarakhand, Uttar Pradesh, Bihar, and West Bengal.
 The last part of the Ganges ends in Bangladesh.

 Godavari River: 1464 KM

-The Godavari is the 2nd Longest river in India after the Ganges.
+The Godavari is also one of the longest rivers in India after the Ganges.
 It has been revered in Hindu scriptures for many millennia and continues to harbor and nourish a rich cultural heritage.
 The Godavari is the longest river in Southern India and is also known as ‘Dakshina Ganga’.
-The river originates from Triambakeshwar, Nasik in Maharashtra and passes through Chhattisgarh, Telangana, and Andhra Pradesh, and drains in Bay of Bengal covering a length of over 1450 Kms.
+The river originates from Triambakeshwar, Nasik in Maharashtra and passes through Chhattisgarh, Telangana, and Andhra Pradesh, and drains into the Bay of Bengal covering a length of over 1450 Kms.

 Krishna River: 1400 KM